sequinstream/sequin/docs/getting-started-with-postgres-replication.md

 # Getting started with the Postgres source

+> [!NOTE]
+> This guide assumes you have already created a stream and a consumer.
+If not, please see the [getting started guide](getting-started.md).

 With the `postgres` source, Sequin turns the Postgres WAL into a message queue.
 This means you can stream creates, updates, and deletes from any table in Postgres to your app.
 Then, you can use Sequin's pull-based or push-based (i.e. webhook) consumption patterns.

 Sequin is a great fit if LISTEN/NOTIFY's at-most-once delivery is not sufficient for your use case.
 It's an alternative to setting up Debezium/Kafka to consume Postgres changes.